Nortech

 from nortech import Nortech

-from nortech.gateways.nortech_api import PaginationOptions
+from nortech.metadata.values.pagination import PaginationOptions

 nortech = Nortech()